Cripple punk: Music

-Several bands are associated with the Cripple punk scene, including Wheelchair Sports Camp of Denver, CO, which is fronted by Kalyn Heffernan who was born with the genetic disorder Osteogenesis imperfecta.
+Several bands are associated with the Cripple punk scene, including Wheelchair Sports Camp of Denver, CO, which is fronted by Kalyn Heffernan who was born with the genetic disorder osteogenesis imperfecta.
 These artists vary in alternative genres but generally advocate for and represent the lives of cripples.
 Las Vegas-based punk band Wheelchair Mosh Pit donates 10% of their merchandise sales and streaming revenue to the Nevada chapter of the Wheelchair Foundation, a group that works to distribute wheelchairs to those without access.
-While focusing on inclusion and the struggles of crippled life, these bands also feature songs about partying, in accordance with the ideology that people living disabled lives are not fragile or are expected appear morally good.
+While focusing on inclusion and the struggles of crippled life, these bands also feature songs about partying, in accordance with the ideology that disabled people are not fragile and shouldn't be accepted solely on the condition of appearing virtuous.

 Pertti Kurikan Nimipäivät, a Finnish punk band made up entirely of developmentally disabled performers, represented Finland in the Eurovision Song Contest in 2015.
 The Punk Syndrome, a 2012 documentary, followed the band on an international tour and reflected the challenges and frustrations encountered by disabled people in music and in their everyday lives.

+Another notable contemporary example is hardcore punk band Special Forces 805 from San Luis Obispo, CA having experienced rapid success after the release of their debut album “I’m Retarded, You’re Fucking Stupid” in March 2026.